vanessavoss/vanessavoss/README.md

 ## Hi there 👋

 Hello, I'm Vanessa.
-Data Analyst with expertise in data analysis and reporting, query optimization, database design, and data modelling.
+Passionate about Data Analytics and currently transitioning from a background in Customer Service, bringing strong problem-solving and data interpretation to contribute (to data analyst roles) within a dynamic team.

-Querying data using SQL.
+Querying data using Python.
-Generate reports and perform ad-hoc data analysis using SQL.
+Generate reports and perform ad-hoc data analysis using Python.
-Developing dashboards on Tableau and Looker Studio.
+Developing dashboards on Python and Panel.
 Data analysis and reporting using Google Sheets and Excel.

 📚 Projects

 Welcome to my portfolio, where I showcase my projects.

 🛠️ Tools

-Language: SQL, Python
+Language: Python, Pandas
 Database: Google BigQuery, PostgreSQL, MySQL
-Visualization: Tableau, Looker Studio
+Visualization: Matplotlib, Seaborn

 👋🏻 Connect with Me

 Linkedin